 13. Keep Calm

-Work in a hurry is a sure way to injure.
+Working in a hurry is a sure way to injure yourself.
 Always keep calm while you are working.

 Even in an emergency condition, keep calm.
 So, you can think clearly about what you have to do.

-14. Ensure the Emergency Exits Clear and Easily Accessible
+14. Ensure the Emergency Exits are Clear and Easily Accessible

 Ensure that you know all emergency exits that are available in your workplace.
 Make your partners know about them too.

 Make them easily seen in a clear direction.
-And keep the access way free from any obstacle.
+And keep the access way free from any obstacles.

 You are not allowed to place something that covers the emergency exit even it is only temporary.

-Working in the manufacturing area needs extra caution since various kinds of hazards exist.
+Working in the manufacturing area requires extra caution since various hazards exist.